-This project came to me as a referral from a colleague who is more at home designing beautiful inner city courtyards and, when I saw the site, I knew why.
-It is a long, narrow and extremely steep one acre block owned by a working couple that want to make the site more amenable for their young children and for entertaining friends and family.
+This project is a long, narrow and extremely steep one acre block owned by a working couple that want to make the site more amenable for entertaining and kids' play.
 Currently the 30 degree incline results in their kids tumbling off down the hill, and there is limited level area outdoors to sit or play.

-The house is a split-level 1980s brick and iron construction with good bones but it is in need of a makeover.
-The clients plan to make some architectural changes and this will happen before the garden construction begins.
-However, it has been useful to them to have the garden plans take shape while they consider the house amendments; this is something I encourage whenever possible.
-After having dealt with a jungle of rampant Bamboo, English Ivy and Monstera, these clients have asked for a foliage rich, low maintenance garden for relaxing and entertaining in.
+The clients plan to make some architectural changes to their split-level 1980s home.
+This will happen before the garden construction begins, however it has been useful to have the garden plans take shape while they consider the house amendments.
+These clients have asked for a foliage rich, low maintenance garden for relaxing and entertaining in.

-Central to the design of the new garden is the unobstructed view of Mt Dandenong, which I have made every effort to maintain and highlight.
-Terracing, decking and engineered retaining walls are integral to the design and these have been designed in such a way as to avoid the need for balustrading on all but the lowest level, leaving the full mountain view intact.
+Central to the design of the new garden is the unobstructed view of Mt Dandenong.
+Terracing, decking and engineered retaining walls are integral to the design and these have been designed to avoid the need for balustrades on all but the lowest level, leaving the view intact.
 To break up the necessary expanses of hard surface planting beds have been inserted wherever possible – the vistas from above and below will be of layers of greenery and natural materials.

 The entire site has been arbitrarily divided into four main areas for ease of construction and because access issues deem it necessary to tackle each area individually.
-While they share the same aspect and exposure (except for the side areas, which are more protected and shaded), the functionality varies widely and so the design solutions must reflect that.
-Additionally, each area must relate to all the others for the sake of coherence, so materials and plant selections have been carefully curated to provide unifying elements.
+However, material and plant selections have been carefully curated to provide unifying elements.